rocknRol/max7219mat/README.md

 ![](https://raw.githubusercontent.com/rocknRol/max7219mat/master/img/matrix6.png)

-Now to connect the display to the Raspberry PI I designed an interface with the following  two requirements:
+Now to connect the display to the Raspberry Pi I designed an interface with the following  two requirements:

 - To implement a mechanism to select the correct module 8x8 to send the data
-- To interface in safe the level signals of Raspberry PI at 3.3V with the 5V level of display
+- To interface in safe the level signals of Raspberry Pi at 3.3V with the 5V level of display

 I used the MC74HC154N a 4-line to 16-line decoder/demultiplexer to send data at correct module 8x8 .
 Like the MAXIM7219 also for this chip the supply voltage is 5V because it's from the TTL family.
 The voltage level conversion is build around at Mosfet 2N7000 and it is also bi-directional, but here is used only from 3.3V to 5V

 ![](https://raw.githubusercontent.com/rocknRol/max7219mat/master/img/sch1.png)

-Below is the interface "Raspberry PI to Display" circuit diagram that you can see better in KiCad file available in this repository
+Below is the interface "Raspberry Pi to Display" circuit diagram that you can see better in KiCad file available in this repository

 ![](https://raw.githubusercontent.com/rocknRol/max7219mat/master/img/sch2.png)